 Run the auto campaign for 7 days, pause it and generate a keyword report.
 Your goal is to see which of the recommended keywords have been getting you sales.
 Take note of these keywords (put them in an excel document etc) and now create a manual keyword campaign.

-Run for 5 – 7 days and analyse the results.
+Run for 5 – 7 days and analyze the results.
 Keep the winners, viciously cull the losers.

 3) Create a new manual campaign with other keywords to test.
 Run the same budgets and time frames, except in this campaign, you’ll want to run keywords you have researched and want to test (see section one, keyword research for ideas).